 - Solution 3: Update Adobe Flash Player.
 If you're watching YouTube videos on your computer, you will need the latest version of Adobe Flash Player for videos to work correctly.
 You can download it here for free.

 - Solution 4: Ensure you have access to YouTube on your network.
 If you're using a computer at school, a library, or another public computer lab, your access to YouTube may be blocked or limited.

-- Solution 5: Choose a lower quality setting.
+- Solution 5: Choose a lower-quality setting.
 If you don't have a very fast Internet connection, YouTube may struggle to play videos in higher quality.
-To change the video quality, click the Gear icon near the bottom-right corner of the video player, and select a lower quality setting, such as 360p or 240p.
+To change the video quality, click the Gear icon near the bottom-right corner of the video player, then select a lower quality setting, such as 360p or 240p.

 Problem: No sound from video

 - Solution 1: Check the video player controls.
 The audio controls can be found near the lower-left corner of the video player.

 - Solution 2: Check the volume level on your device to make sure the sound is turned up.

 - Solution 3: Check the cables.
 If you're using a desktop computer, make sure external speakers are plugged in, turned on, and connected to the correct audio port or a USB port.
 If your computer has color-coded ports, the audio output port will usually be green.